 The information in Table 2.3.1.8 illustrates the purchasing activities of dealers that bought Gulf lane snapper landings from vessels from 2018 through 2022.
 Additionally, the purchasing activities from species harvested in the South Atlantic by these dealers is shown to provide a full accounting of the purchasing of dealers that bought Gulf lane snapper landings.
 The total number of dealers purchasing lane snapper declined each year from 2018-2022 and averaged 83 dealers per year.
-In 2022, the total number of dealers purchasing lane snapper was approximately 54% fewer relative to 2018.
-Lane snapper purchases by dealers varied with a decrease of 6% in 2022 relative to 2018.
-Average purchases of Gulf lane snapper were \$610,123 with a 45% increase of lane snapper purchases per dealer (2022\$) over that time.
+In 2022, the total number of dealers purchasing lane snapper was approximately 35% fewer relative to 2018.
+Total annual lane snapper purchases by dealers varied during this time period, with a decrease of 47% in 2022 relative to 2018.
+Purchases of Gulf lane snapper per dealer were approximately \$800 (2022\$) during this time frame.
+Purchases of Gulf lane snapper per dealer decreased by 18% in 2022, relative to 2018.

-Value of other species purchased decreased by 9% in 2022, relative to 2018.
+Value of other species purchased decreased by 8% in 2022, relative to 2018.
 South Atlantic species average value declined by about 37% in 2022, relative to 2018.
-Total purchases for all species by dealers purchasing Gulf lane snapper averaged approximately \$116.4 million (2022\$) 2018-2022.
+Total purchases for all species by dealers purchasing Gulf lane snapper averaged approximately \$116.0 million (2022\$) from 2018-2022.
 Lane snapper made up approximately less than 1% of total purchases by lane snapper dealers, indicating that there is a very low financial dependency on lane snapper landings.
 Additionally, because of federal dealers' ability to switch to purchasing other species, changes to those values as a result of the management measures considered in this amendment are likely to be relatively small.
 Similarly, any additional PS and profit generated from lane snapper sales further up the distribution chain to wholesalers/distributors, grocers, and restaurants is likely minimal, given the vast number of seafood and other products they handle and their even greater ability to shift to purchasing other products.

 Estimates on the mark-ups between the ex-vessel price and dealer sales price of lane snapper are unavailable.
-Keithly and Wang (2018) estimated the most recent mark-ups between the exvessel price and dealer sales price.
+Keithly and Wang (2016) estimated the most recent mark-ups between the ex-vessel price and dealer sales price.
 However, those estimates only apply to grouper and tilefish.
 Further, these are insufficient to estimate PS or profit for lane snapper dealers, or changes to such as a result of regulatory changes, in part because costs other than the raw fish costs (which are equivalent to the ex-vessel value) are not considered.
 NMFS does not have estimates of those other costs for lane snapper dealers or seafood dealers more broadly, and thus does not have estimates of net cash flow or net revenue from operations for lane snapper dealers comparable to those in the commercial harvesting sector.
 Thus, while it is likely that the harvest of lane snapper generates some PS and profit for lane snapper dealers, NMFS does not possess the data to estimate PS and profit.